mirage/mirage-www/tmpl/wiki/tutorial-lwt.md

 in Mirage is to write some simple code.
 This document introduces the basic concepts and suggests programs to write.
 Note that Lwt has a number of syntax extensions that are widely used in Mirage.
-These are introduced as you go along through the tutorial and summarized at the end.
+These are introduced as you go along through the tutorial.

 !!Tutorial